newfies-dialer/newfies-dialer/docs/source/faq.rst

 How to translate the frontend application
 -----------------------------------------

-You will first need to check if there is an existing translated file.
-Each language is represented by a 2 languages ISO code (http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) Check if a translation exists via this directory: https://github.com/Star2Billing/newfies-dialer/tree/develop/newfies/locale
+First check if there is an existing translation directory in: https://github.com/Star2Billing/newfies-dialer/tree/develop/newfies/locale Each language is represented by a 2 character ISO code (http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)

-If there is none existing directory for your language code, then you can download the English PO file and starts with it: https://raw.githubusercontent.com/Star2Billing/newfies-dialer/develop/newfies/locale/en/LC_MESSAGES/django.po
+If there is no existing directory for your language code, then you can download the English PO file and use it as a base: https://raw.githubusercontent.com/Star2Billing/newfies-dialer/develop/newfies/locale/en/LC_MESSAGES/django.po

-If there is one for the language you want to translate, you will need to download that PO file and completed the missing translation.
+If there is a file for the language you want to translate, you will need to download that PO file and completed the missing translations.
 For instance, there is a PO file for Japanese: https://raw.githubusercontent.com/Star2Billing/newfies-dialer/develop/newfies/locale/ja/LC_MESSAGES/django.po

-Working with an existing PO File: it's likely you see missing translations and/or translations that need to be reviewed, they are usually marked by `fuzzy`.
+Working with an existing PO File: it's likely that you will see missing translations and/or translations that need to be reviewed, they are usually marked by `fuzzy`.
-The translation have to be corrected before removing the `fuzzy` file.
+The translation has to be corrected before removing the `fuzzy` line.

 Here an example:
 #: appointment/models/events.py:32